2019 – A personal retrospective

 Looking at what I ended up writing, it hits me that all this is probably pretty demographically typical for a person in the 30s living in the democratic West.
 Of course, there’s a bunch of goals and ambitions that pops up when you start thinking about them, but I’ll put them on the backlog for now.

 There seems to be no lack of people with advice and tips on self-improvement.
 My main source of inspiration is the Back to Work podcast with Dan Benjamin and Merlin Mann (which is way goofier than the wrapping may seem).
 The aforementioned Jason Lengstorf also has some resources for you in his blog post.
-Wherever or whomever you get inspiration from, taking the time to reflect and write about where you have been and where you want to go seems like a no-brainer.
+Wherever or whoever you get inspiration from, taking the time to reflect and write about where you have been and where you want to go seems like a no-brainer.
 Whether you want to share it with the world, is entirely up to you.